EQUITY ALERT: ROSEN, A LONGSTANDING LAW FIRM, Encourages DISH Network Corporation Investors to Secure Counsel Before Important Deadline in Securities Class Action – DISH

-/EIN News/ -- NEW YORK, March 26, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of the securities of DISH Network Corporation (NASDAQ: DISH) between February 22, 2021 and February 27, 2023, both dates inclusive (the “Class Period”).
+NEW YORK, March 26, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of the securities of DISH Network Corporation DISH between February 22, 2021 and February 27, 2023, both dates inclusive (the "Class Period").
 A class action lawsuit has already been filed.
 If you wish to serve as lead plaintiff, you must move the Court no later than May 22, 2023.

 SO WHAT: If you purchased DISH securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.